 Regardless of the degree of severity, the impact of such cognitive difficulties on those living with mitochondrial disease can be debilitating.
 Changes in thinking and memory can be among the most confusing and scary potential symptoms, because of their impact across our whole lives.
 They are also some of the least talked about.

 Thankfully, clinicians are increasingly addressing these aspects of mitochondrial disease with their patients through screening and cognitive testing, to make patients aware of potential symptoms and ensure that appropriate care and management of symptoms can be provided.

 Studying cognitive decline at Khondrion

-The significance of cognitive decline in mitochondrial disease means it is a key focus of our research at Khondrion.
-That’s why our current trials are also focusing on the potential of our investigational medicine to have an effect on cognitive functioning.
+The significance of cognitive decline in mitochondrial disease makes it is a key focus of our research at Khondrion.
+That’s why our current trials are focusing on the potential of our investigational medicine to influence cognitive functioning.

 As well as monitoring the daily activities of patients in our trials and using measurements to assess quality of life, we’re using computer-based cognitive tests, an approach that has been used in thousands of studies.
-The tests, which can be easily produced on a tablet device, allow us to very carefully measure a specific area of cognition.
+The tests, which can be easily produced on a tablet device, allow us to measure a specific area of cognition very carefully.
 For example, to measure visual attention we use a test involving images of playing cards.